Consented/GAME-Flappy-Fish/README.md

 # Flappy-Fish
 My take on the classic game - made with pygame

-First ever (decent) game, hope you enjoy!
+First ever (decent) game.Featurers a stored high score, hope you enjoy!